-If you use a TTL based wireless lighting system, like the Godox AD600 Pro (check it out from B&H) then you can literally disable your background light at any given time through the remote trigger sitting on your camera.
+If you use a TTL-based wireless lighting system, like the Godox AD600 Pro (check it out from B&H) then you can literally disable your background light at any given time through the remote trigger sitting on your camera.

-Next up is going back to lighting the white background.
+Next up is going back to lighting the white backgrounds.
 However, with some color.
 If you’re using a MagMod with MagBounce and gels, or any light modifier that’s as simple, then adding a gel to your light is quick and easy.
 Adding a blue gel will turn your white background blue, green will turn it green and so on.

 Gels are something that should be used carefully as they’re easily abused and can completely destroy a scene if not done well.
-For example, if the color spreads on to the subject too much, then maybe it ruins it.
+For example, if the color spreads onto the subject too much, then maybe it ruins it.
 Unless of course, that’s your goal as an artist.

 As a final bonus tip, I thought I would remind you of one of Vanelli’s posts about changing color in Lightroom.
 I do this often in my post-processing work, but not usually for backgrounds.
 The local adjustment features of Lightroom are so powerful that you can literally change a color with a few brush strokes.
 The same goes for Photoshop if that’s your tool of choice.

 Next up is adding patterns to your lights.
 Like a gel, you need a way to fix what pattern material to the light or light modifier.
 It can be done inexpensively using whatever materials you have readily available, and some gaffers tape.

 One method is to use a scrim diffuser, stationed in front of your background light.
 Then tape your pattern onto the scrim material.
 Another option is to tape the pattern material directly to your light or light modifier depending on the size of the light and the pattern material.